 Special thanks to these participating organizations for demonstrating that innovation does exist in the legal and financial services industries.

 Exciting News!
 OnRamp has partnered with the Association of Corporate Counsel (ACC) Foundation to expand into legal departments.
-Six legal departments are now offering Fellowship positions through this partnership.
+Eight legal departments are now offering Fellowship positions through this partnership.

 - Baker Botts